Impact of the nuclear equation of state on the explodability of massive stars: Introduction

 One of the key ingredients is the nuclear equation of state (EoS).
 The EoS is known to affect the contraction of the PNS, and hence neutrino emission, neutrino heating and the conditions for shock revival \citep{janka_01, mueller_15}.
 Its impact on the PNS structure may possibly be probed with gravitational waves in the future \citep{bizouard_21, powell_22, mitra_24}.
 The EoS also determines the maximum mass of the PNS before it collapses to a black hole.
 Understanding which stars undergo shock revival, which stars form neutron stars, and which stars will form black holes is one of the major unknowns of CCSN theory, with implications for many areas of astrophysics.
 The answers to these questions will be essential for understanding the neutron stars and black holes observed through gravitational-wave \citep{gwtc-4} and electromagnetic observations \citep{ ozel_16, you_25}.
-We here demonstrate that the EoS remains a major factor of uncertainty for theoretical predictions of the ``explodability'' of massive stars.
+The main goal of this work is to determine if the EoS remains a major factor of uncertainty for theoretical predictions of the ``explodability'' of massive stars.

 Studies of EoS effects on CCSN explosions have a long history.
 Already more than a decade ago, two-dimension studies \citep{janka_12,suwa_13} had demonstrated that EoS that result in faster PNS contraction provide more favourable conditions for explosion. \citet{yasin_20} identified the nucleon effective mass as the major factor that determines the contraction of warm PNSs, which therefore affects explodability.
-Numerous other groups have also investigated the impact of the EoS on black hole formation in very massive stars \citep{pan_18, powell_21, Anderson_25}, mass loss in failed CCSNe \citep{ivanov_21}, and the gravitational-wave emission \citep{marek_09, richers_17, sotani_19, Anderson_21, jakobus_23, murphy_24}.
+Numerous other groups have also investigated the impact of the EoS on black hole formation in very massive stars \citep{pan_18, powell_21, meskhi_22, Anderson_25}, mass loss in failed CCSNe \citep{ivanov_21}, and the gravitational-wave emission \citep{marek_09, richers_17, sotani_19, Anderson_21, jakobus_23, murphy_24}.

 However, a critical impact of the EoS on explodability has so far been demonstrated for EoS with rather substantial differences in key nuclear physics and neutron star properties.
 Classical results \citep{janka_12,suwa_13,yasin_20} were obtained for the EoS of \citet{lattimer_91}, sometimes even with a low bulk incompressibility modulus of $K=180\,\mathrm{MeV}$, and that of \citet{shen_98} with an unrealistic symmetry energy.
 Recent constraints from theory \citep{drischler_17}, nuclear experiments \citep{lattimer_13}, and observations of neutron stars in binary systems \citep{raithel_19} now place rather tighter constraints on the EoS already, and have ruled out the $K=220\,\mathrm{MeV}$ EoS of \citet{lattimer_91}, which had enjoyed popularity in CCSN simulations.